SmokeHouseProject/applewood/README.md

     |-- index.html          Main file for Aurelia
     |-- jsconfig.json       Visual Studio config
     |-- karma.cong.js       Karma config
-    |-- main.js             Launcher used by Electron
   </code></pre>

 To run the app in dev mode open a new terminal and enter

-1.  `au run --watch` &nbsp;&nbsp;&nbsp;&nbsp;runs the aurelai app in watch mode
+1.  `au run --watch` &nbsp;&nbsp;&nbsp;&nbsp;runs the aurelia app in watch mode
-2.  `au run --watch --server` &nbsp;&nbsp;&nbsp;&nbsp;runs the aurelai app and web api server in watch mode
+2.  `au run --watch --server` &nbsp;&nbsp;&nbsp;&nbsp;runs the aurelia app and web api server in watch mode

+To build the app open a new terminal and enter

+1.  `au build` &nbsp;&nbsp;&nbsp;&nbsp; builds the aurelia app

-The build can be changed for different environments by adding a command line switch
+The run or build can be changed for different environments by adding a command line switch

 1.  `au run --watch --server --env dev` &nbsp;&nbsp;&nbsp;&nbsp;builds the aurelia app and web api server for development
 2.  `au run --watch --server --env stage` &nbsp;&nbsp;&nbsp;&nbsp;builds the aurelia app and web api server for stage